williamle8300/anthem/README.md

 Stage 1: Features: "Just Start Making the Tracksets, and Begin Using it" tracksets, the essential UX (obz?, trackset listings?), shuffle play, sorting tracks, keyboard shortcuts

-	set a deadline (JUNE, 20TH)! set group of features to finish "the feeling of making progress is just as important as making actual progress"

-	just drop in the 'staged' trackset and make the routers work, and render properly using the permalink ...same with the 'canadian indie' trackset!
+	just drop in the 'staged' trackset and make the routers work, and render properly using the permalink ("Thus, only alphanumerics, the special characters "$-_.+!*'(),", and reserved characters used for their reserved purposes may be used unencoded within a URL.")
-		learn lodash, dropin lodash
-		saving entry values in setList, and saving (probz need to learn mongoose better for this)
+	...same with the 'canadian indie' trackset!

 	attack the overlay!
 		add-to-trackset: allow multiselect,